shader-slang/slang/docs/design/semantic-checking.md

 The most interesting part of statement checking is that it requires information about the lexical context.
 Checking a `return` statement requires knowing the surrounding function and its declared result type.
-Checkng a `break` statement requires knowing about any surrounding loop or `switch` statements.
+Checking a `break` statement requires knowing about any surrounding loop or `switch` statements.

 We represent the surrounding function explicitly on the `SemanticsStmtVisitor` type, and also use a linked list of `OuterStmtInfo` threaded up through the stack to track lexically enclosing statements.